Knowledge is power. That’s what I’ve learned from my chat with hypnobirthing midwife Nadia Arthurs.

 In my experience the first birth is an endurance test, the second time it’s fast and furious.

 I helped through one birth and the woman said to me ‘Nadia it is pain’.
 I told her it was ok and that she could have whatever she needed but she never asked for the epidural.
 We read through her script, she used the gas twice and twenty minutes later her baby was born.
 It was her first baby.

 Afterwards when I saw her she said ‘It wasn’t painful’

 ‘There was when I said it but once I calmed down there wasn’t’

 It really is a case of mind over matter.”

-Talking to Nadia really made me wish that I had known about hypnobirthing last year during my pregnancy and completely change my idea of hypnobirthing and what it really is.
+Talking to Nadia really made me wish that I had known about hypnobirthing last year during my pregnancy and completely changed my idea of what hypnobirthing really is.

 The main thing I took from our chat is that knowledge is power and the more a woman knows and is prepared for before she goes into labour, the calmer she’ll be and the more positive the experience will be.